 MP for Dumfries and Galloway

-John Cooper is a Conservative MP for Dumfries and Galloway, first elected on 4 July 2024.
-He sits on the Business and Trade Committee (since 21 October 2024) and the Sub-Committee on Economic Security, Arms and Export Controls (since 5 March 2025), and has previously served on the Finance (No. 2) Bill Committee in early 2026.
+John Cooper is a Conservative MP for Dumfries and Galloway, first elected in 2024.
+He serves on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls (from 2025-03-05), and he previously sat on the Finance (No. 2) Bill committee in early 2026, indicating a focus on business and economic matters.

 Declared financial interests include two visits outside the UK.